 As a City of Sydney employee you will benefit from working for a leader in the provision of local government services, and also have access to a range of great employment conditions, including up to 18 weeks (full pay) or 36 weeks (half pay) parental leave for eligible employees and generous training and development programs.

 Through your skills and experience you will have the opportunity to contribute to an organisation offering a diverse range of services, ensuring that Sydney maintains its position as one of the most spectacular cities in the world.

-Our people are rewarded and paid in accordance with the City of Sydney salary/wages award 2010 and the City of Sydney enterprise agreement 2010.
-These are available to download at the end of this page.
+Our people are rewarded and paid in accordance with the City of Sydney Wages/Salary Award 2010, available to download at the end of this page.

 Staff designated by Council as senior staff are employed in accordance with the Department of Local Government senior staff contract.